 • Technical Tests

-• Safety and Environmental Compliance: Safety measures need to be established throughout the process of manufacturing copper cables.
-Sophisticated monitoring systems need to be implemented to identify irregularities in the process.
-Effluent treatment systems are essential for reducing environmental effects and ensuring adherence to emission regulations.
+• Safety and Environmental Compliance: Safety protocols must be implemented throughout the manufacturing process of copper cable.
+Advanced monitoring systems should be installed to detect leaks or deviations in the process.
+Effluent treatment systems are necessary to minimize environmental impact and ensure compliance with emission standards.

 Project Economics: